mjguisado/speedis/README.md

 - **Overloading the Origin**: Repeated failed attempts to fetch data from the origin can further burden an already overloaded or down server, exacerbating the problem.
 - **Unreliable User Experience**: The cache’s inability to serve data can result in errors or poor performance, negatively impacting the user experience.

-Speedis addresses these challenges by incorporating a Circuit Breaker mechanism.<br/>
+Speedis addresses these challenges by incorporating a Circuit Breaker mechanism.
-This mechanism acts as a safeguard against repeated failed requests to the origin.<br/>
+This mechanism acts as a safeguard against repeated failed requests to the origin.
-When the system detects a failure threshold (e.g., multiple failed requests within a short period), the Circuit Breaker opens and prevents further requests to the origin, thereby avoiding overloading the server.<br/>
+When the system detects a failure threshold (e.g., multiple failed requests within a short period), the Circuit Breaker opens and prevents further requests to the origin, thereby avoiding overloading the server.
 Instead, it can return a default response or serve stale cached data, ensuring a more stable and reliable user experience even when the origin is unavailable.

 ### Clustering
-Speedis implements clustering using Node’s built-in cluster module to fully utilize the potential of multi-core systems and enhance the performance of Node.js applications.<br/>
+Speedis implements clustering using Node’s built-in cluster module to fully utilize the potential of multi-core systems and enhance the performance of Node.js applications.
-Clustering enables the creation of multiple worker processes to handle incoming requests, improving performance and optimizing system resource utilization.<br/>
+Clustering enables the creation of multiple worker processes to handle incoming requests, improving performance and optimizing system resource utilization.
-By default, Speedis uses [os.availableParallelism()](https://nodejs.org/api/os.html#osavailableparallelism) to create as many workers as possible.<br/>
+By default, Speedis uses [os.availableParallelism()](https://nodejs.org/api/os.html#osavailableparallelism) to create as many workers as possible.

 ###  Geographically Distributed Cache
 When the clients of a cache are geographically distributed, geographically distributing the cache itself provides additional benefits compared to a local cache, among which the following are highlighted: